 Data Lakes can contain structured data from relational databases (in rows and columns or object-oriented nodes) or semi-structured data (such as XML, JSON, CSV, and logs) or any unstructured data (like PDFs, documents, and email) and also binary data.

-They are both widely used for the storage of big data, but they are not interchangeable.
-Lakes are often pools of data in the raw original format, the purpose for which is not yet defined.
-A data warehouse is more like a repository for structured and filtered data that has been processed for specific purposes.
+They are both widely used for storing big data but are not interchangeable.
+Lakes are often data pools in the raw original format whose purpose is not yet defined.
+A data warehouse is like a repository for structured and filtered data processed for specific purposes.

 The dynamic example is repeated below as a static diagram.
 It is an effective way of visualizing this concept.
 It is a solution reference architecture diagram.